 What happens if I get pregnant while I’m using an IUD?

 If the IUD is removed, there will be no harm to the pregnancy and you can choose to continue or terminate the pregnancy (have an abortion).
-If the IUD is not removed and you continue with the pregnancy, there is a high risk of losing the pregnancy or delivering the pregnancy early.
+If the IUD is not removed and you continue with the pregnancy, there’s a high risk of losing the pregnancy or delivering the pregnancy early.

 Can I use an IUD after I’ve had a baby?

 You can have an IUD inserted straight after you give birth.
-If is not inserted straight after you give birth, then you need to wait at least four weeks.
+If it’s not inserted straight after you give birth, then you need to wait at least four weeks.
 IUDs are safe to use if you are breastfeeding.

 What if I’m using an IUD and I want to become pregnant?

 An IUD can be removed at any time by a doctor or a nurse.
 Your fertility will quickly return.

 There are many contraceptive methods available in Australia.
 When choosing the method of contraception that best suits you, it can help to talk to a doctor or nurse about your options.
 Different methods may suit you at different times in your life.

 A doctor or nurse can give you information about: